b08x/syncopated/README.md

 <br>
 </h1>

-# SyncopatedIaC: An Audio-Centric Linux Distribution Framework
+# An Audio-Centric Linux Distribution Framework

 This project explores Infrastructure as Code (IaC) principles to streamline Linux desktop configuration for audio production.
 It aims to demonstrate best practices, promote customization, and facilitate a collaborative, community-driven approach to overcoming workflow challenges in the open-source audio engineering landscape.